 The Spinal Cord Injury Clinic supports patients 16 years or older who have spinal cord disease or spinal cord injury.
 The Clinic team provides assessment and management of consequences and complications of spinal cord disease or injury.

-The Stroke Clinic is open to adult patients who have experienced a stroke.
-The Clinic offers assessment and management of stroke related impairment, disability and complications.
+The Stroke Rehabilitation Clinic is open to adult patients who have been diagnosed with a stroke.
+The Clinic provides assessment and management of first stroke related impairment, disability and complications.